Answer Keys

 Workout (n) — a set of physical exercises.
 My daily workout consists of 20 pull-ups.

-Handheld (adj) — One that can be carried around or easily used with one or two hands.
+Handheld (adj) — Small and portable; designed to be held in the hand.
 Nintendo 3DS is the most popular handheld gaming console.

 Boost (v) — to improve, to make higher or better.
 A good way to boost company income is to attract new clients.